WhyIsEvery4thYearAlwaysBad/TF2LeakInfo/documentedlaunchoptions.md

 * `-yieldcycles` - Forces the Game Manager to yield execution after updating.
 Useful for running 2 instances of the same game.

 * `-enable_keyvalues_cache` - Enables the KV cache.
-This launch option is disabled, because players used it to bypass sv_pure 1, as mentioned in hl2_src/tier1/KeyValues.cpp @ lines 660-683.
+This launch option is disabled, because players used it to bypass sv_pure 1.
+This is mentioned in hl2_src/tier1/KeyValues.cpp @ lines 660-683.

 * `-sv_pure_verify_hashes` - Recalculate VPK hashes after enabling whitelist file trackinge if sv_pure is set.
 Only works in dedicated servers.